 Summer job outlook better than in 2011

-The summer job outlook for high school and college students appears slightly more promising than was the case a year ago.
+The summer job outlook for high school and college students appears to be slightly more promising than was the case a year ago.

 Steve Gustis, manager of the Career Services office at College of DuPage, said the summer job market looks a little bit stronger in 2012.